Is extensive training necessary for a Masseur in order to be successful?

-I was a male entertainer but what I enjoyed the most was getting to spend one-on-one time with clients and give them a massage.
-I didn't have a lot of experience in the entertainment business but I found that clients were happy with a nice massage and I found my niche.
+I was a male entertainer for 6 months and what I enjoyed the most was getting to spend one-on-one time with clients and get to know more about them.
+I didn't have a lot of experience in the entertainment business but I found that clients were happy and a nice massage.
+That's how I found my niche.
 I begin doing it professionally.
 From there it has continued to grow and evolve.
 Really it found me and I still enjoy it.

 What advice would you give to someone who wants to be a Masseur?

-If it's something that you enjoy doing then I would say go for it, especially if you are in college and looking for second job or maybe you're a little older and have found out that you enjoy it so why not give it a shot.
+If it's something that you enjoy doing then I would say go for it, especially if you are in college and looking for second job or maybe you're a little older and have found out that you enjoy relaxing and giving guys a great time.
 You we'll never know unless you try it.
-I think you definitely need to be a people person and enjoy interacting with others and be willing to listen to what their concerns are and just maybe you leave a very positive impression what's going on in their life.
-You just never know how you may help someone else.
+It definitely helps to be a people person and enjoy interacting with others and be willing to listen to what their concerns are and just maybe you'll leave a very positive impression in their life.
+You never know how you may help someone else.

 How often do you travel?
 Do you prefer to travel or are you more of a homebody?

-In the past I have traveled extensively.
-It can get tiresome with the constant moving around and organizing but it can be fun if you don't overdo it.
-I still travel but not as much and generally stay four to six hours from home.
-I love getting to interact with my regular clients at and in other cities.
-Long distant travel is not really necessary and it don't allow me to see my closer regular clients as much.
+In the past, I have traveled extensively.
+It can be fun if you don't over do it.
+I still travel and I love getting to interact with my regular clients at and in other cities.
+Long distant travel is not really necessary from my experience and it don't allow me to see my closer repeat clients as much.

 What distinguishes you from all the other Masseurs?

-I'm not sure I can definitively say what distinguishes me from other masseurs, but I take great joy and getting to listen and interact with someone on a deeper more personal level than what you might otherwise get to do in other settings.
-The joy I get from what I do is knowing that I'm able to usually relax someone in a relatively short amount of time and the real joy is when I know that I have got to leave a positive impact on that person's life in some way.
+I'm not sure I can definitively say what distinguishes me from other masseurs, but I take great joy in getting to listen and interact with someone on a deeper more personal level than what you might otherwise get to do.
+The joy I get from what I do is knowing that I'm able to relax someone in a relatively short amount of time and the real joy is when I know that I have left a positive impact on that person's life, even if it is a small impact.

 How long have you been a Masseur and how long do think you'd like to continue?